shazm12/haydio-project/README.md

 Simply fork or clone the repo and start using it.

-I would recommend everyone to please work on ways to increase accuracy and please let me know how can I improve the model as even I am working on it.I will be more than happy and a big thanks to everyone supporting me here.
+I would recommend everyone to please work on ways to increase accuracy and please let me know how can I improve the model as even I am working on it.I will be more than happy and a big thanks to everyone supporting me here.🤝🤝✌️✌️